anandgarg91/attacktoolkit/README.md

 # Tcp Sequence details

-* Tcp sequence number starts form 35th byte (2 byte length)
+* Tcp sequence number starts form 39th byte (4 byte length)
-* Ack number starts from 37th byte (2 bytes)
+* Ack number starts from 43rd byte (4 bytes)
 * These numbers are relative
 * To get the absolute packet length (Ack of receiver - sequence of sender to decode the next seq)

 # Tcp segement length to predict the next sequence

+* The program is inside tcpseg folder
-* output of new_foutbyte program will give the requires seg and ack number to get the tcp segment length
+* output of new_fourbyte program will give the requires seg and ack number to get the tcp segment length

 # Program to get the TCP seg length

 * Program name hex2dec.c
 * compilation: gcc hex2dec -lm
 * The output is the absolute value of segment length

+# Run both the attacks in one

+* chmod +x toolkit.sh
+* run ./toolkit.sh